Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

 \subsection{Logical error rates}

-Let us compare the decoding accuracy of our SA decoder described in \algoref{algo:SA_decoder_different_pure_errors} and the CPLEX decoder described in \secref{sec:integer_programming}.
+Let us compare the decoding accuracy of our SA decoder described in \algoref{algo:SA_decoder_different_error_configurations} with the CPLEX decoder described in Appendix~\ref{sec:integer_programming}.
+The CPLEX decoder serves as an optimal minimum-energy (MAP-configuration) decoder for the objective $\mathcal{H}(C)$ under the constraint $\partial C = S$.
 First, we examine how the logical error rate varies with the code distance $d$.

-\figref{fig:ds_depo} depicts the logical error rates $P_\mathrm{L}$ under the depolarizing noise and for the code distances $d=5,7,9$.
-In \figref{fig:ds_depo}, for every $d$, our SA decoder achieves CPLEX's rates, which is optimal among MLE-type decoders.
-In lower physical error rates $p$, our SA decoder outperforms the CPLEX decoder.
-This is because, unlike the CPLEX decoder, our SA decoder accounts for the degeneracy of error configurations by setting the final temperature to the Nishimori temperature $\beta_\mathrm{nishimori}$ in \Eqref{eq:nishimori_temp}.
+\figref{fig:ds_depo} depicts the logical error rates $P_\mathrm{L}$ under the depolarizing noise for the code distances $d=5,7,9$.
+In \figref{fig:ds_depo}, our SA decoder achieves the logical error rates of the CPLEX decoder within statistical uncertainty for all $d$ shown.

-For both the SA and CPLEX decoders, from the intersection point of these curves, we determine the threshold $p_\mathrm{th}\simeq0.18$, which approximately equal to $p_\mathrm{th}=0.187$ obtained by the MPS decoder~\cite{xzzx_nature}.
-Below the threshold $p_\mathrm{th}$, as $d$ increases, the logical error rate decreases, as expected.
+For both the SA and CPLEX decoders, from the crossing of the finite-distance curves, we estimate a finite-size threshold $p_\mathrm{th}\simeq0.18$.
+This estimate is close to the previously reported value $p_\mathrm{th}=0.187$ obtained using an MPS decoder~\cite{xzzx_nature}.
+Below the threshold $p_\mathrm{th}$, the logical error rate decreases with increasing $d$, as expected.

 \figref{fig:ds_py5} shows the logical error rates under the $Y$-biased noise where $p_x : p_y : p_z = 1 : 5 : 1$.
-In \figref{fig:ds_py5}, for every $d$, our SA decoder achieves CPLEX's rates, which are optimal.
-For both SA and CPLEX decoders, the intersection point of these curves lies around $p=0.2$, which we consider to be the threshold.
+In \figref{fig:ds_py5}, for every $d$, our SA decoder achieves the logical error rates of the CPLEX decoder, which are optimal.
+For both SA and CPLEX decoders, the intersection point of these curves lies around $p\simeq0.2$, which we consider to be a finite-size threshold estimate.
 Below this threshold, the logical error rate decreases as $d$ increases.

 \figref{fig:ds_py10} shows the logical error rates under the $Y$-biased noise where $p_x : p_y : p_z = 1 : 10 : 1$.
-In \figref{fig:ds_py10}, no intersection point is observed for $d=5,7,9$; hence, we infer that the threshold lies beyond the plotted range, i.e., $p_\mathrm{th} > 0.2$.
-On the other hand, for $d=9$ in \figref{fig:ds_py10}, our SA decoder does not achieve CPLEX's rate.
-The curves for $d=5,7,9$ do not intersect, due to the critical slowing down of the MCMC method.
-For our SA decoder, the curves for $d=7,9$ intersect around $p = 0.11$, which we regarded as the threshold.
+In \figref{fig:ds_py10}, no intersection point for the CPLEX decoder is observed for $d=5,7,9$; hence, we expect that the threshold for the CPLEX decoder lies beyond the plotted range, i.e., $p_\mathrm{th} > 0.2$.
+On the other hand, for $d=9$ in \figref{fig:ds_py10}, our SA decoder does not achieve the logical error rates of the CPLEX decoder.
+The lack of a clear crossing for $d=5,7,9$ may be related to slow mixing of the MCMC method.
+For our SA decoder, the curves for $d=7,9$ intersect around $p = 0.11$, which we take as an estimated finite-size threshold.
 When $p < 0.11$, the logical error rate decreases as $d$ increases.